lhcb/bender-tutorials/README.md

 Bender dependencies are  sketched here: ![dependencies](http://lhcb-doxygen.web.cern.ch/lhcb-doxygen/bender/latest/dependencies.svg)

-Doxigen documentation for Bender is accessible [here](http://lhcb-doxygen.web.cern.ch/lhcb-doxygen/bender/latest/index.html).
+Doxygen documentation for Bender is accessible [here](http://lhcb-doxygen.web.cern.ch/lhcb-doxygen/bender/latest/index.html).

 It is assumed that users are already has _some_ knowledge of LHCb software, in particular [DaVinci](http://cern.ch/LHCb-release-area/DOC/davinci) and  are familiar with [LHCb Starterkit][starterkit].